My knife slices cleanly through the thin golden skin,

 are the fruits that even in a small, under-grown, unripe condition

-may actually be of great worth in the sight of my Maker.
+may actually be of greater worth in the sight of my Maker.